 Once the data is recorded in the database it can also be reviewed and even edited in post processing with the so-called Water Column Inspector program.

-In order to start the Inspector utility select one or more raw QINSy databases in the Raw Data Manager utility and press on the icon with the fish or start from menu Action-Water Column Inspection.
+In order to start the Inspector utility select one or more raw Qinsy databases in the Raw Data Manager utility and press the icon with the fish or start from menu Action-Water Column Inspection.

 Raw Database Manager: highlight is on the toolbar button for Water Column Inspection

 This launches the tool.